 I am kind of a preservationist.
-And by 'kind of’ I mean only in my imagination.
-You see, I am the type of person who 'preserves' places in my memory, remembering them exactly as they were during the time when they held the most emotional significance for me.
+And by 'kind of,' I mean only in my imagination.
+I am the type of person who 'preserves' places in my memory, wishing to remember them exactly as they were when they held the most emotional significance for me.

-I like to imagine all the places I have preserved are located on a little cul-de-sac in a neighborhood in my mind.
-Each place holds my memories inside and if I enter through the front door, I’ll be right back there feeling the same way I did when the place was real.
+I like to imagine all the places I have preserved are located on a tiny cul-de-sac in a neighborhood in my mind.
+Each little building holds my memories, and if only I could enter through the front door, I'd feel the same way I did when the place was real.

 When people die, I put them in the places where I remember them the most.
-In my mind, my grandmother is eternally standing at her front door waving my family inside as we pile out of our gigantic van, wrinkled and groggy after a 6-hour drive; or swaying to the sounds of her record player with a glass of sherry in her hand while the cool summer breeze blows in through the open windows.
+In my mind, my grandmother is still standing at her front door, waving my family inside as we pile out of our gigantic van, wrinkled and groggy after a 6-hour drive.
 And when my mother died, I put her back in the house I grew up in.
-This is where she resides in my memory; in every room and every hallway (although occasionally she goes to church or Wegmans).
+In my memory, this is where she resides, in every room and every hallway (although occasionally she goes to church or Wegmans).

 I was lucky because, for a long time after my mother died, the house where I grew up stayed pretty much the same.
-A lot of things happened during and after the course of my mother's illness that led to my father and my brother's family co-existing there permanently.
+Many things happened during and after the course of my mother's illness that led to my father and my brother's family co-existing there permanently.
 This made it a lot easier for me to feel close to my mother.
-All I had to do was drive north for about 360 miles and I would find myself home, surrounded by artifacts of my past.
+All I had to do was drive north about 360 miles, and I would find myself home, surrounded by artifacts of my past.

 Selfishly, I expected my family to stay and preserve the house for me.
-No moving or making major changes, just keep everything the same and serve as a caretaker to my memories.
-It's not as crazy as it sounds, I mean they were preserving their memories as well I assumed.
+No moving or making significant changes, just keep everything the same and serve as a caretaker to my memories.
+It's not as self-centered as it sounds; I mean, they were preserving their memories as well, I assumed.

-Deep down, I knew it wasn't fair of me to expect them to bring their lives to a halt in the name of preserving 'what was’, but this didn't make it any easier when about 6 years after my mother's death my sister-in-law was offered a job halfway across the country and my father decided to go along with them.
-My dad living somewhere other than 'home' was weird enough but the idea of selling the house to a stranger was unimaginable.
+Truthfully, I knew it wasn't fair of me to expect them to bring their lives to a halt in the name of preserving 'what was.'
+But this didn't make it any easier when my brother's family moved halfway across the country 6 years after my mother's death, and my father dared to go with them.
+My Dad living somewhere other than 'home' was weird enough, and the idea of selling the house to a stranger was unimaginable.

-I think my Dad also saw this prospect as unimaginable and it was eventually decided that my sister and her husband would buy the house from them.
-It was a huge relief to everyone to have the matter settled in a manner so advantageous to everyone.
 My sister and her husband moved in right away and quickly set about making it a home for their four children.
-It would have made my mother very happy to see the changes and improvements they made; things she would love to have done herself if given the chance.
+It would have made my mother very happy to see the changes and improvements they made, things she would love to have done herself if given a chance.

-As positive as all this change was it was changed nonetheless, and for weeks after the move I sulked, feeling like I was not only losing a chunk of my family to Colorado but also pieces of my past.
+As positive as all this change was, it was still change.
+And for weeks after the move, I sulked.
+Not only was I losing a chunk of my family to Colorado, but also pieces of my past.
 I went the longest I had ever gone without visiting home – about 6 months.
-I chalked it up to allowing everyone time to get settled and the constraints of my daughter's new kindergarten schedule, but really I was scared of facing the fact that life had moved on.
+I chalked it up to the constraints of my daughter's new kindergarten schedule.
+But really, I was scared of facing the fact that life had moved on.

-'Move on’… ironically this is one of the worst phrases you could utter to a griever.
-It seems counter-intuitive to others because moving on seemingly means moving away from pain.
+'Move on'… Ironically this is one of the worst phrases you could utter to a griever.
+It seems counter-intuitive to others because moving on seems to allow a person to move away from pain.
 But to those who have lost someone, moving on feels an awful lot like finally losing a game of tug of war.

 For a long time, you resist with all your might while the world pulls further and further away from what it was when your loved one was alive.
 It's a horrible feeling to wake up one day and realize the world has changed so much you can no longer find reminders that your loved one was ever in it.